dimitri-nicolo/calico/_includes/v2.3/app-layer-policy-tutorial.md

 #### Policy

-We can mitigate both of the above deficiencies with a {{site.prodname}} policy (if you still have your shell open in the attack pod, first exit out or open a new terminal tab)
+We can mitigate both of the above deficiencies with a {{site.tseeprodname}} policy (if you still have your shell open in the attack pod, first exit out or open a new terminal tab)

 ```bash